 Overall, aim for colourful protein-rich food and avoid too much beige stuff (aka bread, pasta, potatoes).

 Make sure you have enough energy when you are on long paddles by following some tips from the race day nutrition advice further down.
 As much as possible, eat and drink the same food on training runs as you will on the race day to get your body familiar with it.

 Nutrition 48 hours before the race

 Concentrate on eating beige carb-rich foods 48 hours before the race and avoid fibre in the last 12 hours.
 Keep yourself hydrated with lots of water.

 In theory, race day is a case of scientfically replacing the carbs you burn off, keeping your energy levels up whilst spending minimal time eating and drinking.
 In reality this doesn’t happen – especially if you’re a novice just aiming to complete the race.
 It very quickly becomes apparent after paddling for a few hours that morale is far higher up your priority list than monitoring the grams of carbohydrates you’ve consumed.

-As much as possible stick to these guidelines, but be aware that you will crave certain foods and denying yourself those cravings will only make you miserable.
+If you want specific guidelines then you can find them in the Zero to DW Hero eBook, but be aware that you will crave certain foods and denying yourself those cravings will only make you miserable.
 Keeping yourself happy should be your first priority as it’s your mood that will make or break you on race day.